romainnm/angular14plus-playground/README.md

 * Additionally, an `@else` can be added as a fallback display, which allows to get rid of the `*ngIf=conditon; else fallback`,  `<ng-template #fallback>` pattern.
 * Alternative __Dependency Injection__ syntax: `private serviceName = inject(ServiceName)` instead of using the constructor for DI (Added in Angular 14)

+## Content Projection
+* Angular 18 adds the possibility to have a fallback content when using content projection `<ng-content select="header"> Default header </ng-content>`.
+The fallback content needs to be between the opening and closing ng-content tags.

 ## Vite
 * New Esbuilder builder (Vite) with Angular 16 - Default with Angular 17.
 * Faster development build times (60%+ build improvement).